xuhongzuo/deep-iforest/README.md

-# DIF
+# Deep iForest

 ## Reproduction of experiment results
 All the experiment results reported in our paper can be well reproduced.
-We do appreciate all the reivewers for their efforts and time.

 #### experiments on tabular data (Sec.
 4.2.1)
 use `python main.py --runs 10 --model dif` to run our model DIF,